-- 27. The WFP Air Transport Committee is chaired by the Director of Supply Chain Operations Division.
-The members of the committee include personnel from WFP's Legal Office, Risk and Insurance Unit, Aviation Safety Unit and Aviation Service. - 28.
-The committee reviews and make recommendations on the following: - > air transport contracting actions, procedures and principles; - > performance evaluations and assessment reports; - > air transport guidance material.
+- 36. The WFP Air Transport Committee is chaired by the Director of the Supply Chain Operations Division.
+Meetings are held at least twice a year.
+As discussion items may require the attention of the Aviation Safety Board, the Air Transport Committee meetings are scheduled before those of the board.
+The members of the committee include personnel from WFP's Legal Office, Risk and Insurance Unit, Aviation Safety Unit and Aviation Service. - 37.
+The Air Transport Committee reviews and makes recommendations on the following: - air transport contracting actions, procedures and principles; - > performance evaluations and assessment reports; and - > air transport guidance material.